-Enjoy premium estate grown wines in our tasting room overlooking beautiful Seneca Lake.
-We offer Old World varieties with a keen attention to quality and detail.
-Wines to taste with us include well-known varieties such as Riesling, Cabernet Franc, and Merlot.
-Along with more unique varieties such as Marechal Foch and Vignoles.
+Enjoy premium estate grown wines in the Prejean Winery down-to-earth, friendly tasting room overlooking beautiful Seneca Lake.
+We offer old world varieties with a keen attention to quality and detail.
+Wines offered for tasting include well known varieties such as Riesling, Chardonnay, Cabernet Franc and Merlot, along with more unique varieties such as Gewurztraminer, Marechal Foch and Vignoles.
 Picnic on our deck or grounds with sweeping views of Seneca Lake and the surrounding vineyards.
-Our friendly staff looks forward to welcoming you!
+The friendly owners and staff look forward to welcoming you.

 Tasting Fee & Current Offerings

 $10.00 to taste five (5) wines, refundable on a 4-bottle purchase.
 We are currently offering tastings on a first come, first serve basis for groups of six (6) or less.
 Groups of 7 – 10 please call first.
 Tastings are conducted in our Tasting Room (air-conditioned in warm weather), as well as on our porch and in our garden areas (weather permitting).
 Prejean Winery also offers wine by the glass or bottle, local craft beer for tasting or by the pint and snacks.
 To contact us, please call (315) 536-7524.

 10:00 am – 6:30 pm, 7 days a week Sept 1 – October 31st.

 10:00 am – 5:30 pm, 7 days a week Nov.
 1 – March 31st.